 It is observed that there are two main features in applying NLP into textual document management in the construction industry:

 Firstly, most state-of-the-art studies of NLP still lie in the computer science discipline and most modern applications are often used to treat extremely large volumes of data e.g. extracting online information [40] and library management [32].
 In contrast, the sizes of electronic data in any construction project and risk cases in any database are relatively small.
 Hence, there is a need to select the appropriate methods and techniques for specific purposes.
-For example, Tixier et al. [14] pointed out one difficulty in implementing machine learning for automatic safety keywords extraction is that small size of injury reports cannot be satisfactory training database and therefore they developed a NLP system based on hand-coded rules.
+For example, Tixier et al. [14] pointed out one difficulty in implementing machine learning for automatic safety keywords extraction is that small number of injury reports is not satisfactory as a training database and therefore they developed a NLP system based on hand-coded rules.

 Secondly, unlike online webs containing often several aspects of information, construction project data and risk cases are relatively restricted to certain topics and thus there is a need to establish the context or rules in processing them.
-For instance, when applying ontology and text mining into job hazard analysis, the authors predefined the list of potential safety hazards and emphasised the importance of defining the knowledge and resource scope into construction safety domain [16].
+For instance, when applying ontology and text mining into job hazard analysis, the authors predefined the list of potential safety hazards and emphasised the importance of defining the knowledge and resource scope into the construction safety domain [16].

 2.3.
 Motivation and aim of this study